 PLEASE NOTE: The following two topics-Creating a PowerExcel Slice and Entering Data in a Cube-are explained fully in the PowerExcel User Manual.
-They are included below for conceptual understanding of what would happen next, after creation of a PowerExcel Model, as described in the preceding pages.
-The images that follow are from a different cube model from the preceding example.
-Rather, that model is the P&L Forecasting Sandbox, provided to users who wish to test PowerExcel.
-Note that in the screen images, the database connection has been given the name PowerExcel PandA Training, as circled top right in the image below; the Cube selected-also circled top right in that image-is Month Year Financial Data.
+They are included below for conceptual understanding of what happens next, after creation of a PowerExcel Model, as described in the preceding pages.
+The images that follow are from a different Cube model from the preceding example.
+Rather, that model is the PandA\2021 Nexus database.
+Note that in the screen images, the database connection has been given the name PandA\2021\Connect, as circled top right in the image on the next page; the Cube selected-also circled top right in that image-is called Financial Data.